Fundamentals and advances in transverse thermoelectrics: Formulation of transverse thermoelectric conversion with time-reversal symmetry breaking

 \subsubsection{Summary of transverse device.}

 To summarize this subsection, we have formulated the maximum efficiency of a transverse thermoelectric generator for two thermal boundary conditions in the transverse direction: the adiabatic boundary condition [Eq.~(\ref{eq:eta_T_adia01})], and isothermal boundary condition [Eq.~(\ref{eq:eta_T_iso01})].
-We note here that, for the Seebeck-driven anomalous/ordinary Hall effects and spin-Seebeck/spin-dependent-Seebeck-driven ISHEs, the efficiency expression is different from what we have discussed in the previous subsections, because these effects involve composite/hybrid materials \cite{Yamamoto21,Uchida16}.
+We note here that, for the Seebeck-effect-driven anomalous/ordinary Hall effects and SSE/SdSE-driven ISHEs, the efficiency expression is different from what we have discussed in the previous subsections, because these effects involve composite/hybrid materials \cite{Yamamoto21,Uchida16}.
 For example, the efficiency for the SSE device depends on the thickness ratio of the two layers of a magnetic insulator and attached metal.

 Let us discuss the result obtained in Sec. \ref{Sec:3.2}.
 In the absence of the Seebeck effect and THE ($S_{yy}=0$ and $\Theta=0$) which is customary assumed in the literature~\cite{Uchida16,Harman-Honig67,Wright62,Horst63,Delves64,Osterle-Angrist63}, from Eqs.~(\ref{eq:rho_T_adia01}), (\ref{eq:ZT_Tadia01}), and (\ref{eq:ZT_T_iso01}), we obtain a simple relation similar to Eq.~(\ref{eq:zT_conv-zT_alt01}):